Tag Archive for: psychedelic

 It’s beautiful when a group comes together with a common cause, or of course, common-unity.
 It was something I experienced growing up, primarily in sports teams and music groups.
 In both of these, I experienced a sense of kinship and bonding with my teammates or bandmates.
 When we stepped out onto the pitch, or the stage, we were in it together.
 We had each other’s backs and would’ve (and often did, in rugby), taken blows for each other if it helped the team and our common cause.

 I’ve also experienced this sense of community as an adult in yoga and meditation groups.
 More recently, a meditation group that I helped to organize for a couple of years in Berlin.
 Though individual motivations may have varied, what we all shared was the desire to develop in some way.
 Everyone wanted to be a better person and saw the group as a means of helping realize that goal.
 We practiced together, and I practiced guiding the group in all kinds of meditation and mindfulness exercises.
-And like all the other communities I’ve been a major part of, I found some great friends in the process.
+Like all the other communities I’ve been a major part of, I found some great friends in the process.

 This group also had a shared interest in psychedelics, and I’ve organized sessions with most of the regular members at one time or another over the last few years.
 I’ve sat, I’ve been sat, and I’ve journeyed alongside them.
 And the nice thing was, I knew everyone had experience in mindfulness, which is a recommendation I offer to anyone working with psychedelics.
 That is a practice that I’ll bring more of into The Conscious Psychedelic Explorer Community with this next cohort.